 Why it is important to understand systems?

-This can make operations seem efficient, but, without systemic approach, our solutions often also produced negative externalities, and they often don’t fix the underlying problem.
-For example, agriculture that provides us food in one place causes excess nutrients to flow to waterways, which, in its turn, decreases the amount of fish and decreases the available food.
-Social media, was at first, a wonderful solution that connected us together.
+The way described above can make operations seem efficient, but without a systemic approach, our solutions often also produce negative consequences and don’t fix the underlying problem.
+For example, the agriculture that provides food in one place causes excess nutrients to flow into waterways, which damages ecosystems and kills fish which serve as food elsewhere.

-However, over time, we learned that its side effects are severe, and that in some ways it separates us rather than connects.
-In 2023, the World Economic Forum warned in its annual Global Risks report that the world was on the brink of a polycrisis; interconnected crises in several areas, including climate change and biodiversity loss, but also erosion of social cohesion, large scale involuntary migration, and spread of infectious diseases.
+In 2023, the World Economic Forum warned in its annual Global Risks report that the world was on the brink of a polycrisis; interconnected crises in several areas, including climate change and biodiversity loss, the erosion of social cohesion, large scale involuntary migration and the spread of infectious diseases.
+The most severe long-term global risks are connected to the escalating ecological crisis.
+This calls for radical creatives to adopt a planetary mindset and rethink humanity’s relationship with the more-than-human world.

-We’ll first discuss what systemic impact is and then we’ll introduce a framework of the essential elements needed in changing how we think about what’s normal in our lives and how to gradually enable systemic change.
+We’ll first discuss what systemic impact is and then we’ll introduce a framework of essential elements for changing how we think about what’s normal in our lives and how to gradually enable systemic change.

 Reflection